shen390s/easy-emacs/README.md

 		  feature2
 		  ))
 ```

+Also you can read easy-emacs-config.el to get more information.

 #### binding a mode to a scope

 We can assign a mode to a scope with command *mode!*: